Identifying counterfeit and substandard chargers

 9.5mm spacing from pins to outer edge

-To comply with UK regulations, there must be a gap of at least 9.5mm between the Line and Neutral pins and the outer edge of the device.
-Many of these fake chargers do not meet this basic requirement.
+For UK plug-in equipment, there must be sufficient clearance between live pins and the outer surface of the adaptor.
+During inspection, look for at least 9.5 mm between the Line/Neutral pins and the outer edge of the case.
+Many counterfeit chargers fail this basic requirement.

 Fake charger comparison